maxwellb/okaysql/docs/developer-guide/syntax-reference.rst

 If the PARTITION BY clause is present, then the resulting stream will have the specified column as its key.

+For joins, the key of the resulting stream will be the value from the column from the left stream that was used in the join criteria.
+This column will be registered as the key of the resulting stream if included in the selected columns.

+For stream-table joins, the column used in the join criteria for the table must be the table key.

 The WITH clause for the result supports the following properties: